Get to know the members of The Achromatics

 Born and raised in Vancouver B.C., Chelsea was surrounded and fascinated by music.
 By the end of high school she had already performed in competitions at provincial and national levels.
 She graduated from the Humber Bachelor of Music program in Toronto, ON and was the first recipient of the Toronto Arts Foundation’s Emerging Jazz Artist award.
 Whether it’s her big band, her pop-fusion band, her jazz trio, or her video game cover band, Chelsea is a diverse musician who refuses to stay in one creative box.
 She also regularly performs with other local acts including the Brad Cheeseman Group, Skirt Check, Soul Finger and Elton Joan.
 She has just released her first full-length album, “What I Do” with Chelsea and the Cityscape, available wherever you buy music online.

 Kathryn started her interest in music at a young age, playing piano and singing in choirs.
-In high school she developed her love for the trombone and proceeded to study music graduating with a degree from Laurier University.
+In high school she developed her love for the trombone and proceeded to study music graduating with a degree from Laurier University and has performed music in Canada, Mexico, the United States and Europe.
 She now plays a variety of styles ranging from classical and musicals to pop and latin, and continues to perform on trombone, piano and sing back-up vocals.
 She is currently playing with Groove Marmalade, Big Band Theory and the Royal City Big Band.

 MATT DE LUCA